Set up the ASK CLI to Use the Alexa Conversations Description Language

 Step 2: Configure the ASK CLI

-To link the ASK CLI with your Amazon developer account and your AWS account, from the command line, run the following command.
+To link the ASK CLI with your Amazon developer account and your AWS account, run the following command.

 (Optional) Step 3: Install the ACDL syntax highlighter for VS Code

-If you use Visual Studio (VS) Code, and you want to use the ACDL syntax highlighter, complete the following instructions.
+If you use Visual Studio (VS) Code and want to use the ACDL syntax highlighter, follow the instructions here.
 ACDL syntax highlighting is currently available only for VS Code.

-- To make sure that you have the latest version of VS Code, complete the following steps:
+Make sure you have the latest version of VS Code:

-- Install the ASK Toolkit VS Code extension (version 2.4.0).
+Install the ASK Toolkit VS Code extension (version 2.10 or higher).

-- If you already have the extension installed, complete the following steps to update it to the latest version:
+If you've already the extension installed, update it to the latest version.

-- Open VS Code, and then click File > Preferences > Extensions.
+– Open VS Code and click Code > Preferences > Extensions.

 – Search for the Alexa Skills Kit (ASK) toolkit extension.